JEE Main Revision Plan 2026 - Subject- Wise, JEE Notes, Preparation Tips

 JEE Main 2026 Study + Revision Plan

-There is limited time remaining for the JEE Mains 2026 exam.
+After the conclusion of the January Session, there is limited time remaining for the JEE Mains 2026 April Exam.
 Since the JEE Mains 2026 syllabus is vast, you must now create a strategic plan for studying as well as revising the chapters simultaneously.
 The following table will help you craft a plan and help you complete your syllabus effectively.

 PhasePhysicsChemistryMathematics